 Todd Shipyard Corporation was founded in 1916 and formed after a merger of Tietjen and Lang Dry Dock Co.
 The New Jersey shipyard reached the height of construction during World War II when it built and repaired more than 8,000 ships.
 In 1965, the shipyard moved operations to Brooklyn, NY.
 During its operation, employees came into contact with asbestos during the shipbuilding and repairing process.

-New Jersey Regulatory Agencies
+New Jersey Mesothelioma and Asbestos Regulatory Agencies

 Beginning in the 1970s, a wave of former workers seeking treatment for contamination-related diseases (like lung cancer and mesothelioma) banded together to pressure the companies responsible for their exposure.
-As such, the New Jersey judicial system became engulfed in personal injury and wrongful death claims during the asbestos mass tort from the 1970s to the early 1980s.
+As such, the New Jersey mesothelioma judicial system became engulfed in personal injury and wrongful death claims during the asbestos mass tort from the 1970s to the early 1980s.
 As a result, multiple government agencies began heavily regulating the toxin.

 New Jersey Department of Health

-The New Jersey Department of Health is the lead agency for the asbestos and environmental health and treatment information in the state.
-The Environmental and Indoor Health is within the state’s Department of Health and administers the Asbestos Hazard Emergency Response Act (AHERA).
+The New Jersey Department of Health is the lead agency for asbestos and environmental health and treatment information in the state.
+Environmental and Indoor Health is within the state’s Department of Health and administers the Asbestos Hazard Emergency Response Act (AHERA).
 Under AHERA, a Quality Assurance/Quality Control program provides site audits, asbestos abatement worker and supervisor training, and asbestos abatement in schools.

 New Jersey Department of Community Affairs

-The New Jersey Department of Community Affairs regulates asbestos abatement in public and school buildings.
+The New Jersey Department of Community Affairs regulates asbestos abatement in NJ public and school buildings.
 The department trains and authorizes asbestos safety firms and asbestos safety technicians.
 Through the department, officials conduct monitoring inspections of asbestos abatement jobs throughout the state.

 New Jersey Department of Environmental Protection

 This department regulates the management, transportation, and disposal of asbestos-containing materials.
-The New Jersey Department of Environmental Protection works with county health departments to investigate reports of unregistered transporters and illegal disposal of asbestos-containing materials.
+The New Jersey Department of Environmental Protection works with county health departments to investigate reports of unregistered transporters and illegal disposal of asbestos-containing products and materials.

 New Jersey Department of Labor and Workplace Development